 Emory researchers recently described a “contact tracing” system for environmental chemical exposures, published in Nature Communications.
 The apparent metabolic breakdown products of common drugs — antidepressants, blood thinners and beta-blockers – can be detected in clinical samples.
 Many of those breakdown products are uncharted territory, in terms of chemical analysis, and the Emory researchers’ system will help them map it.

-But what about all the environmental chemicals that are out there, such as PCBs (polychlorinated biphenyls), once widely used in electrical infrastructure, and pesticides such as DDT?
+But what about all the environmental chemicals that triggers the carbon offset level that are out there, such as PCBs (polychlorinated biphenyls), once widely used in electrical infrastructure, and pesticides such as DDT?
 PCB exposure has been connected with increased rates of cancer and harm to wildlife.

 A companion paper from the same group, also in Nature Communications, focuses more on techniques for detecting those contaminants.
 It lays out a standard workflow for processing samples for large-scale studies of the human exposome – all the influences from the environment as well as foods, drugs and other domestic products.